How to Sell a House from Out of State: Long-Distance Guide

 While the process will vary state by state and software by software, sellers can expect to see some or all of the following protocols come up during the remote notarization process:

-The National Notary Association (NNA) is tracking frequent changes to remote notarization legalization across state lines — and you can see where your state currently stands by viewing NNA’s map.
-Sellers should also consult with their agents to see if RON is an option in their market.
+The National Notary Association (NNA) is tracking frequent changes to remote notarization legalization across state lines.
+You can see where your state currently stands by viewing NNA’s map.
+Sellers should also consult with their agents to see if remote online notarization is an option in their market.

 Gather a strong team